google/domaintest/README.md

 The discussion forum for this project is hosted on Google Groups: [domain-test@googlegroups.com](https://groups.google.com/forum/#!forum/domain-test).

 ##Domain Test TLDs
 The Domain Test tool is available on the following TLDs, thanks to a partnership between Google Registry and Ausregistry, CentralNic, Donuts, RightSide, and Uniregistry.
+Registries that are interested in adding TLDs to the program can email the Google Registry at crr-tech@google.com.

 domaintest.academy
 domaintest.actor